gradienthealth/pydicom-3/doc/tutorials/dataset_basics.rst

     shown.

-For all element categories, we can access a particular element in the dataset through its tag, which returns a :class:`~pydicom.dataelem.DataElement` instance::
+For all element categories, we can access a particular element in the dataset through its tag, which returns a :class:`~pydicom3.dataelem.DataElement` instance::

     >>> elem = ds[0x0008, 0x0016]